 On March 10, 1889, at the age of 25, Fred entered into the bonds of holy matrimony with 21-year-old Amanda Emma "Amy" Sherman (1868-1939), the daughter of Simon and Rebecca Sherman, also residents of Wood County.

-The Van Horns became the parents of three daughters – Rose A. Hartman, Maggie Case Ester Hindley and Lucretia S. "Lulu" Ewers.
+The Van Horns became the parents of two daughters – Maggie Case Ester Hindley and Lucretia S. "Lulu" Ewers.

 In about 1904, the Van Horns moved to Findlay, Hancock County, OH, where they resided for the remaining 35 years of their married lives.
 Said a newspaper article, Fred was "an employee of the City of Findlay department of streets."